lee-dohm/code-guidelines/README.md

 # Code Guidelines

 > What is this talk of "release"?
 Klingons do not make software "releases".
 Our software *escapes*, leaving a bloody trail of designers and quality assurance people in its wake.<br/>
-> -- From "Top 12 Things a Klingon Programmer Would Say"
+> &mdash; From "Top 12 Things a Klingon Programmer Would Say"

 This is my endeavor to collect the language-agnostic coding guidelines I have come across over the years.